-About Empire Cheese ~ A 135 year old tradition
+About Empire Cheese ~ Almost 150 years of tradition

 The first Empire Cheese Factory was built in the late 1870s on the farm of John Haig who was the first cheesemaker.

 The second cheese factory was built just to the east of the present factory.
 Some of the cheese makers in that plant were Tom Naylor, Charles Stephens, Jack Kitchen, Bob Maybee, and Les Shillinglaw.